Consumer Reports has no financial relationship with advertisers on this site.

 LG Channel Plus—also called LG Channels—is a free streaming service powered by Xumo, which is described in greater detail below.
 Basically, it offers more than 160 live and on-demand news, sports, and entertainment channels from the internet, which you can access using the included program guide.

 If you’re using an antenna to get free over-the-air channels, both of those stations and the Channel Plus channels will appear in the same program guide.

 Channel Plus is included in LG’s webOS smart TV system on newer TVs, and it can be added via firmware to select older TVs going back to 2012.
 You can access the Channel Plus feature from the main menu bar that runs along the bottom of newer LG webOS TVs.

-But Pluto, which was purchased recently by Viacom, is starting to change.
-In addition to some more conventional streaming-service content, including modern movies (“True Grit,” “Shutter Island”) and earlier-era classics (“Clue,” “Clear and Present Danger,” “The Way of the Dragon”), Pluto TV is about to receive new versions of 14 popular Viacom channels, which are based on existing Viacom networks.
+But since its acquisition by Viacom earlier this year, Pluto is starting to change.
+In addition to some more conventional streaming-service content, including modern movies (“True Grit,” “Shutter Island”) and earlier-era classics (“Clue,” “Clear and Present Danger,” “The Way of the Dragon”), Pluto TV will be home to new versions of 13 popular Viacom channels, which are based on existing Viacom networks.
 These "specially curated" shows will come from Viacom networks such as BET, Comedy Central, MTV, Nickelodeon, Nick Jr, Spike, CMT, MTV, and Paramount.

 Pluto now powers Vizio's WatchFree Wednesdays streaming service, which provides about 100 free, ad-supported channels on its SmartCast TVs.